rafaelmnatali/kafka-k8s/README.md

 A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) named `kafka` is configured in the `kafka` namespace with three replicas.

-It manages Kafka pods and ensures they have stable hostnames and storage (`PersistentVolumes`).
+It manages Kafka pods and ensures they have stable hostnames and storage.

 Each pod is associated with the headless service `kafka-headless` and the service account `kafka.` The pods use the Confluent Kafka Docker image (version 7.5.0).
 At the time of writing, this is the latest Confluent release.